BioMedLab-HM/biomed-iot/README.md

 ```

 The guided installation process will ensure that Biomed IoT is installed on your system.
-Clone the repository and start the Biomed IoT installation by running the following commands
+Clone the repository and start the Biomed IoT installation by executing the following commands
 ```
 cd ~
 git clone https://github.com/BioMedLab-HM/biomed-iot.git